post-programming/post-programming/README.md

 * Github: [@prateekrastogi](https://github.com/prateekrastogi)

-### 🤝 Contributing
+### Contributing

-Contributions, issues and feature requests are welcome!
-As long as connotations are preserved too 🤞<br />
+Connotations, Hyperlinks, Contributions, Issues, and Feature Requests are welcome

 ### Show your support

-Give your ⭐️ if this project helped you!
+Give your ⭐️ if this project helped you

-### 📝 License
+### License

 This project is [ISC](https://en.wikipedia.org/wiki/ISC_license) licensed